sanchitdilipjain/aws-budget-and-report/docs/index.md

 **Monthly cost budget**

   - Introduction
-      - AWS Budgets provides feature to handle cost and utilisation by providing notifications when cost or usage are beyond configured threshold.
+      - AWS Budgets provides a feature to handle cost and utilization by providing notifications when cost or usage is beyond the configured threshold.
 It can only be used as a mechanism to notify the usage and not a medium to restrict the actions.
       - Budgets and notifications are directly dependent on your billing data and it is updated at least once a day<br>
       **NOTE:** You may not receive an alarm for a forecasted budget if your account is new.
 Forecasting requires existing usage within the account.

-  - Create monthly cost budget
+  - Create a monthly cost budget

-    In this tutorial we will create monthly forecast budget and configure notifitcation
+    In this tutorial, we will create a monthly forecast budget and configure notification

-    1. Log into the console and search for Billing
+    1. Log in to the console and search for Billing
     <img src="images/image1.png" class="inline"/>

     2. Select Budgets
     <img src="images/image2.png" class="inline"/>

     3. CLick Create a budget
     <img src="images/image3.png" class="inline"/>

     4. Click Set your budget
     <img src="images/image4.png" class="inline"/>

     5. Set your budget and enter the following details: